xuan32546/IOS13-SimulateTouch/README.md

 iOS 11.0 - 13.6 system level touch simulation iOS13模拟点击
 Jailbroken device required

+## Description
+This library enables you to simulate touch events on iOS 11.0 - 13.6 with just one line!
+All the source code will be release later.

 ## Features
 1. Multitouching supported (no other library you can find supports multitouching).
 2. Programmable.
 Control scripts can be programmed with all the programming language you desire.